raagin/info/README.md

 # Yury Lapshinov CV

-I'am a full stack developer and web-designer.
+I'am a full stack developer and web-designer sometimes)

 ## Experience
-- Web-development
+- Full stack web-development
 - Web-design
+- UX/UI
-- Grafic design
+- Grafic design (just a little)

 ## Skills
 I can work from idea to product launch.
+Normally i work with graphic designers, SEO specialists and business representatives.
+I make mockups and prototypes with XD, plan architecture of applications, a structure of the database.
+HTML layout, styling, JS-coding and Python backend or/and API with Django Rest Framework Minus of this wide skills it is not so deep knowledges that have a narrow specialists, but i try to learn quickly)

-## Programming instruments:
+## Main programming instruments:
-- Django/Python
+- Python (Django)
-- JS (Vue, React, Backbone)
+- JS (Vue, Nuxt)
-- NodeJS as front-end builder (Gulp, Webpack)
+- NodeJS as front-end builder (Webpack, Gulp)
 - HTML5 (Bootstrap, etc)
-- CSS3/SASS(Compass)
+- SCSS
 - Git
 - Mac/Linux
-- ...

 ## Design instruments:
 - Adobe XD